JetBrains/intellij-sdk-docs/code_samples/project_view_pane/README.md

 # Project View Pane Demo [![JetBrains IntelliJ Platform SDK Docs](https://jb.gg/badges/docs.svg)][docs]
-*Reference: [Plugin Services in IntelliJ SDK Docs][docs:project_view]*
+*Reference: [Project View in IntelliJ SDK Docs][docs:project_view]*

 ## Quickstart

-The current demo describes an implementation of the `projectViewPane` extension point, which allows creating an additional presentation type for the Project view pane.
+The current demo describes an implementation of the `com.intellij.projectViewPane` extension point, which allows creating an additional presentation type for the Project view pane.
 `ImagesProjectViewPane` limits the project tree to the images only.

 ### Extension Points